MXA RETRO TEST: WE RIDE KEVIN WINDHAM’S 2011 GEICO HONDA CRF450

 We get misty-eyed sometimes thinking about past bikes we loved, as well as ones that should remain forgotten.
 We take you on a trip down memory lane with bike tests that got filed away and disregarded in the MXA archives.
 We reminisce on a piece of moto history that has been resurrected.
 Here is our test of Kevin Windham’s 2011 Geico Honda CRF450.

-Is it so strange to believe that a wily veteran entering the twilight of his illustrious career has received the most fanfare among the droves of Supercross fans this year?
+Is it so strange to believe that a wily veteran entering the twilight of his illustrious career has received the most fanfare among the droves of Supercross fans in 2011?
 Or that the soft-spoken man/child with a friendly southern drawl still challenges riders nearly half his age?
 In stadiums fit for gladiatorial warfare, Kevin Windham is the people’s champ—a rider from the people, so to speak.

 Kevin Windham has earned a legion of steadfast fans because he is a perennial contender.
 More important, he’s a good guy.
-Championship opportunities have come to pass for “K-Dub” but always eluded him.
+Championship opportunities have come within grasp for “K-Dub” but always eluded him.
 While two dynamos—by the names of Jeremy McGrath and Ricky Carmichael—kept Kevin from hoisting the Championship trophy, they have both retired while Windham still remains.

 Does Kevin race for money?
 Certainly not, because he has a healthy spread of land and a gorgeous home in Mississippi.
 Does he race for fame?
 No, he’s already about as famous as a motocross racer can become.
 Does he race for love?
 Yes, resoundingly so.
 Is racing his life?
 Yes, at 33 years old, Kevin has raced at the upper levels of the sport for half of his life.
 Money, fame, love and life, those are the shoes that Kevin Windham walks in.